10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access โ†’

 Have you lived lawfully in Germany for 6+ months in the last 5 years?

-Does your spouse/partner also qualify for the Chancenkarte and apply jointly with you?
+Does your spouse also qualify and apply jointly?

 CriterionPoints